 FOR AFFORDABLE HOUSING

-- We maintained 3 phone/email hotlines in English, Spanish and Haitian Kreyol receiving between 3-5 calls per day from residents in need or crisis.
+- We maintained 3 phone/email hotlines in English, Spanish and Haitian Kreyol receiving between 3-5 calls per day from residents in need of responses or fighting to not be displaced.

-- We have updated and maintained an extensive NYC, national, and the global list of grassroots organizations involved in fighting gentrification, promoting tenant organizing, resisting police brutality, organizing migrant communities, and demanding an end to LGBTQ violence.
+- We updated our NYC, national, and global list of grassroots organizations whom are fighting gentrification, promoting tenant organizing, resisting police brutality, organizing migrant communities, and demanding an end to LGBTQ violence